pingcap/docs/tiup/tiup-component-cluster-scale-out.md

 # tiup cluster scale-out

 The `tiup cluster scale-out` command is used for scaling out the cluster.
 The internal logic of scaling out the cluster is similar to the cluster deployment.
 The tiup-cluster component first establishes an SSH connection to the new node, creates the necessary directories on the target node, then performs the deployment and starts the service.

-The scaling out of the PD node is added to the cluster by the join operation, and the configuration of the services associated with the PD is updated; other services are directly started and added to the cluster.
+When PD is scaled out, new PD nodes are added to the cluster by the join operation, and the configuration of the services associated with PD is updated; other services are directly started and added to the cluster.

 ## Syntax